puredrinkology/website/content/recipes/spritz/index.md

 ---
 date: "2024-09-23"
-title: "The Spritz Cocktail"
+title: "The Aperol Spritz Cocktail"
-fullname: "The Spritz Cocktail"
+fullname: "The Aperol Spritz Cocktail"
-shortname: "Spritz"
+shortname: "Aperol Spritz"
 author: "Pure Drinkology"
 collection:
+  - aperol
 description: "The Aperol Spritz is a classic member of the Aperitivo family, originating in the Veneto region of Italy in the 19th century.
 This refreshing, bitter-sweet concoction is perfect for sipping before a meal. "
 flavor_description: "The Aperol Spritz is a vibrant and refreshing cocktail.
 It features a bright, bitter punch from the Aperol, balanced by the delicate sweetness of the Prosecco.
 The soda water adds a light, bubbly effervescence, making it a perfect summer drink.
 It's slightly bitter, slightly sweet, and very refreshing, leaving you with a clean finish. "
 bartender_tips: "For a perfect Spritz, chill everything!
 Use a large wine glass filled with ice, and build the drink directly in it for optimal dilution.
 Use a good quality Prosecco for best results, and don't skimp on the soda – it balances the bitterness of the Aperol.
 Remember, it's a light, refreshing drink, so don't over-pour the Aperol! "